dodecaphonic/dodecaphonic.github.io/_posts/2022-02-02-confident-ruby-in-the-presence-of-nil.markdown

 end
 ```

-It's not awful, but it's hardly great.
-What if `rejigger`, `shuffle` or `shine` also return `nil` on occasion?
+It's not awful, but it's hardly remarkable.
+What if `rejigger`, `shuffle`, or `shine` also return `nil` on occasion?
 Or worse, what if they _all_ might produce one?
 Do we despair?

 ## Our knight in shiny armor

-Like with many other languages, the solution Ruby (since 2.3) has found for this problem is the safe navigation operator, represented by `&.`.
-It's neither only `&` nor simply `.`, but `&.`, a fine unit that allows us to change `rejigger_oldest_widget` to the following:
+Like many other languages, the solution Ruby (since 2.3) has found for this problem is the safe navigation operator, represented by `&.`.
+It's neither only `&` nor simply `.`, but `&.`, a worthy unit that allows us to change `rejigger_oldest_widget` to the following:

 ```ruby
 def rejigger_oldest_widget(widgets, max_age_years)